Electronic Configuration Of First 20 Elements

 The electronic configuration is essential for predicting how ions form.
 Elements tend to gain or lose electrons to achieve a stable, noble gas configuration with a filled outer shell.
 Metals typically lose electrons to form positive ions (cations), while nonmetals gain electrons to form negative ions (anions).

-For example, sodium (Na) readily loses its one valence electron to form the Na⁺ ion, which has the same electronic configuration as neon (Ne).
-Chlorine (Cl) readily gains one electron to form the Cl⁻ ion, which has the same electronic configuration as argon (Ar).
+Here's one way to look at it: sodium (Na) readily loses its one valence electron to form the Na⁺ ion, which has the same electronic configuration as neon (Ne).
+Because of that, chlorine (Cl) readily gains one electron to form the Cl⁻ ion, which has the same electronic configuration as argon (Ar).
 By understanding the electronic configurations, you can predict the charges of common ions and the types of chemical compounds they are likely to form.

 FAQ: Electronic Configuration of the First 20 Elements